Alec-Sawalski/Activity-Data/README.md

 CE.Temp - Inner body temperature of the cow (celsius)

+Using LELY Daily Rumination as the predictor, we ran a bivariate analysis of LELY Daily Rumination and Daily Activity, but found this analysis was not significant.

 ## Daily Activity Significant Predictors

 #### Daily_Activity ~ BS.NEFA.0.7 - NEFA levels above or below 0.7 (above 0.7=high)